 The data root of each shard is anchored to Beacon chain.
 Then, it’s recorded on the main chain enabling cross-shard transactions.
 These “crosslinks” will notify the Beacon chain of updates to each shard chain.
 But this is possible without having to validate each individual transaction within the shard.
 Additionally, crosslinking will enable shard validators to agree on a shard block’s content.
 So, then it can be added to the Beacon chain.

 Essentially, this part of ETH 2.0 represents the infrastructure for communication between shards.
-And so the, beginnings of interoperability.
+And so, we have the beginnings of interoperability.
 During this phase, we’ll still see the two parallel main chains, Beacon (ETH2) and Ethereum (ETH1).